-- Each student will be given four (4) "late coupons" in total for the semester that may be used to submit an assignment one day late per coupon. - Late coupons will not be replenished.
-For example, if you use 3 late coupons on Assignment 1, you will only have 1 left for the remainder of the course. - Late coupons will be applied automatically when an assignment is submitted late and tracked in the OWL gradebook. - Each late coupon is valid for a 24 hour period only.
-For example, if an assignment is due on September 1st at 11:55 pm and the student submits on September 1st at 11:56 pm this would require one late coupon, as would any submission between September 1st at 11:56pm and September 2nd at 11:55 pm.
-After September 2nd at 11:55pm and up to September 3rd at 11:55 pm, 2 late coupons would be required.
-After September 3rd at 11:55pm and up until September 4th at 11:55pm 3 late coupons would be required.
-After September 4th at 11:55pm and up until September 5th at 11:55pm 4 late coupons would be required.
-After September 5th at 11:55pm, no more submissions will be accepted, and a zero grade will be given on the assignment. - It is the student's responsibility to keep track of how many late coupons they have available throughout the semester.
+- Each student will be given four (4) "late coupons" in total for the semester that may be used to submit an assignment one day late per coupon (up to a maximum of 3 days late per assignment). - Late coupons will be applied automatically when an assignment is submitted late and tracked in the OWL gradebook.
+No intervention is required by the student. - If a student has no late coupons remaining and submits late, a zero grade will be given for the assignment (no partial late marks will be given). - Late coupons must be used before special circumstances are considered. - Late coupons will not be replenished.
+For example, if you use 3 late coupons on Assignment 1, you will only have 1 left for the remainder of the course. - Each late coupon is valid for a 24-hour period only.
+For example, if an assignment is due on February 1st at 11:55 pm and the student submits on February 1st at 11:56 pm this would require one late coupon, as would any submission between February 1st at 11:56pm and February 2nd at 11:55 pm.
+After February 2nd at 11:55pm and up to February 3rd at 11:55 pm, 2 late coupons would be required.
+After February 3rd at 11:55pm and up until February 4th at 11:55pm 3 late coupons would be required.
+After February 4th at 11:55pm, no more submissions will be accepted, and a zero grade will be given on the assignment. - Late coupons will be applied automatically when an assignment is submitted late by the TA marking the assignment.
+No late coupons will be used if you submit before the deadline or fail to submit an assignment at all. - A gradebook item on OWL will show an estimate of your current late coupons, however, this is not updated live and maybe out of date.
+It is the student's responsibility to keep track of how many late coupons they have available throughout the semester.
 Occasionally the teaching assistants may be tardy on updating each student's late coupon total.
-In case of a discrepancy, the actual number of coupons used (and not what is listed in OWL) will be applied. - If a student has no late coupons remaining or submits an assignment more than 4 days late, a zero grade will be given for the assignment (no partial late marks will be given). - Late coupons must be used before special circumstances are considered.
-This means that you need to consume all late coupons before applying for academic consideration.
-Therefore, late coupons will be override any academic consideration. - After all late coupons are used, no extensions will be given for assignments except for in the event of serious medical or compassionate grounds.
-A student must follow the procedure for Academic Accommodation for Medical Illness as given in this document. - Late coupons cannot be used on any course component expect assignments.
+In case of a discrepancy, the actual number of coupons used (and not what is listed in OWL) will be applied. - After all late coupons are used, no extensions will be given for assignments except for in the event of serious medical or compassionate grounds that are approved by academic counselling.
+A student must follow the procedure for Academic Accommodation for Medical Illness as given in this document.